dkauf42/bayota/README.md

 * Version 0.0.1
 * This release initializes the repository
-    (merging code originally generated in the "OptSandbox", "OptEfficiencySubProblem", and "CastJeeves" project repositories)
+    (merging code originally generated in the "sandbox", "OptEfficiencySubProblem", and "CastJeeves" project repositories)

 This README documents the steps necessary to get the